You are here

 University Digital Conservancy

-D-commons to University Digital Conservancy (UDC) Transition
+Transition from d-commons to University Digital Conservancy (UDC)

 The Data Repository for University of Minnesota (DRUM) is a publicly available collection of digital research data generated by U of M researchers, students, and staff.
 Anyone can search and download the data housed in the repository, instantly or by request.